relaycorp/awala-gateway-internet/docs/architecture.md

 ### MongoDB

-[MongoDB](https://www.mongodb.com/) is used to store the certificates owned by the public gateway instance, as well as transient metadata about private gateways (e.g., DH public keys, outgoing parcels).
+[MongoDB](https://www.mongodb.com/) is used to store the certificates owned by the Internet gateway instance, as well as transient metadata about private gateways (e.g., DH public keys, outgoing parcels).